-California State University Stanislaus.
 BIOL 4040 - Writing for Science and Life.
-I co-designed and co-teach an innovative, new, hybrid writing/art/science writing proficiency (WP) course with my partner and best friend, the brilliant Matthew R. Cover, in Stan State's intrepid biology department.
-We combine the humanities (creative writing, art, freewrites, poetry exercises, etc), with science (STEM-based biology curricula, environmental science-based field research, data collection and analysis, etc), and teach students how to conduct generative/supportive peer review.
-Our BIOL 4040 course encourages and empowers scientists from diverse cultural and linguistic backgrounds.
-We provide multiple and creative ways of approaching scientific and personal questions, and teach students how to articulate their ideas in effective, creative, and unique ways.
-Summer 2016, Summer 2017, Summer 2019 and beyond.
+A hybrid art and science writing proficiency (WP) course co-designed/taught with my husband and best friend, the brilliant Matthew R. Cover, for Stan State's intrepid biology department.
+We combine the humanities (creative writing, art, freewrites, poetry, etc), with science (STEM-based biology curricula, environmental science-based field research, data collection and analysis, etc), and teach students how to conduct generative/supportive peer review.
+Summer 2016 - current

 CW 301 - Fundamentals of Creative Writing.
-This is a required course for undergraduates majoring in creative writing.
-Students read literature by diverse authors, and utilize writing prompts and other creative exercises, as a way to explore the multiple genres offered at SFSU: fiction, nonfiction, playwriting, poetry, and translation.
-Students also practice the art of workshopping their peers' work in an encouraging, supportive, and productive way.
-Fall 2015 and Spring 2016.
+A required course for undergraduates majoring in creative writing.
+Students read literature by diverse authors, and explored fiction, nonfiction, playwriting, poetry.
+Students practiced workshopping in an encouraging and dynamic way.
+Fall 2015 and Spring 2016